-- Shielding gas flows around the welding area. - A signal tone (if activated in the settings) notifies of the arc. - The welding protection filter is darkened - The arc is triggered with a slight delay and the electrode partly withdraws into the hand piece. - The welding protection filter is lightened and the electrode returns to the initial position. - The shielding gas supply stops or the welding process is started again by touching the workpiece.

-WORK ONLY WITH EXTREMELY LIGHT CONTACT AND WITHOUT ANY PRESSURE TO THE TIP OF THE ELECTRODE!
+- Shielding gas flows around the welding area. - A signal tone (if activated in the settings) notifies of the arc. - The welding protection filter is darkened. - The arc is triggered with a slight delay and the electrode partly withdraws into the handpiece. - The welding protection filter is lightened and the electrode returns to the initial position. - The shielding gas supply stops or the welding process is started again by touching the workpiece. - WORK ONLY WITH EXTREMELY LIGHT CONTACT AND WITHOUT ANY PRESSURE TO THE TIP OF THE ELECTRODE!

-The PUK5 is equipped with a function to prevent the electrode becoming welded to the workpiece by incorrectly pressing too hard.
-If a welding point has already been set and is pressed too hard to the workpiece when it comes into contact again, the welding point is not triggered; instead, the eye protection system will be darkened periodically to indicate that the electrode is pressing too hard against the workpiece.
+The PUK U5 is equipped with a function to prevent the electrode becoming welded to the workpiece by incorrectly pressing too hard.
+If a welding point has already been set and is pressed too hard to the workpiece when it comes into contact again, the welding point is not triggered; instead, an acoustic signal sounds periodically to indicate that the electrode is pressing too hard against the workpiece.
 The electrode's contact to the workpiece must be stopped for a short time and the welding process must be started again.